Kashmiris feel 'alienated' 6 months after India 'annexation' | DW | 05.02.2020

 Communication blockade

-While there has been no elected government in Kashmir since August 5, the region continues to be governed directly by Indian Prime Minister Narendra Modi's Hindu nationalist federal government in New Delhi.
+Since the semi-autonomous status was lifted August 5, the region has been governed directly by Indian Prime Minister Narendra Modi's Hindu nationalist federal government in New Delhi.
 India-ruled Kashmir has also been placed under a strict communication blockade, which was only recently relaxed by the government.

 New Delhi has now allowed access to only 300 approved websites via low-speed internet.
 The move has been condemned by many Kashmiris and Indian civil society groups, as they say that the region's economy has sufferedimmensely due to the internet shutdown.